OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 Physical interaction with the image reveals it to be an illusion, because things can pass through it.
 A creature that uses its action to examine the image can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
 If a creature discerns the illusion for what it is, the creature can see through the image, and its other sensory qualities become faint to the creature.

-**_At Higher Levels._** When you cast this spell using a spell slot of 6th level or higher, the spell lasts until dispelled, without requiring your concentration.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 6th level or higher, the spell lasts until dispelled, without requiring your concentration.

 ##### Mass Cure Wounds